PulsarBlow/Usain/README.md

 Meanwhile, jump to the sample sources:

-- [Single Webhost](./samples/01.single_webhost): demonstrates how to use both the Event Listener and the Event Processor infrastructure components inside a single webhost (Asp.Net Core).
+- [01.Simple]: demonstrates how to use Usain's Event Listener and Event Processor inside a unique web app.
 It uses an in-memory shared event queue.
-Not as scalable as the Tiered hosts sample but easier to start with.
+For demo purpose only.
-- Tiered hosts: demonstrates how to host the Event Listener and the Event Process separately, allowing better horizontal scalability.
+- [02.Advanced.AzureQueue]: demonstrates how to use Usain's Event Listener and the Event Process in distinct hosting processes.
+It uses an [Azure Queue Storage], providing a better scalability and good fault tolerance.

 # Attributions